 Use your lunch break to squeeze in a session of circuit training.
 Circuits are great because they usually don't last more than 20-or-30 minutes, and they provide both resistance and cardiovascular conditioning.

 Choose 8-to-10 compound and/or machine exercises, alternating between your upper and lower body.
-Do 10-to-15 reps in order to increase your heart rate and challenge your muscles.
+Do 10-15 reps in order to increase your heart rate and challenge your muscles.
 Perform each exercise with zero rest.

-After a full circuit, pause for 1-to-2 minutes to catch your breath, then jump into another circuit!
+After a full circuit, pause for 1-2 minutes to catch your breath, then jump into another circuit!

-Perform 2-to-5 circuits for a great workout.
+Perform 2-5 circuits for a great workout.
 You'll kill the cardio and weight-training birds with one circuit stone!

 At 5 p.m, the gym is noisy and crowded with people releasing the stress of their workday.
 If you're generally a part of this melee, try skipping the gym floor and implementing HIIT sessions 2-or-3 times per week.

 Interval training is a great way to boost your fitness level and enhance your metabolic rate.
 It's also great for revving up your energy for whatever the evening might offer.

 To do interval training, alternate intense bursts of cardio with less intense bursts.